cubiq/ComfyUI_IPAdapter_plus/README.md

 You are using an old version of ComfyUI.
 Update and you'll be fine. **Please note** that on Windows for a full update you might need to re-download the latest standalone version.

-**Error with Tensor size mismatch**
+**size mismatch for proj_in.weight: copying a param with shape torch.Size([..., ...]) from checkpoint, the shape in current model is torch.Size([..., ...])**

-You are using the wrong CLIP encoder+IPAdapter Model+Checkpoint combo.
+You are using the wrong image encoder+IPAdapter Model+Checkpoint combo.
 Remember that you need to select the CLIP encoder v1.5 for all v1.5 IPAdapter models AND for all models ending with `vit-h` (even if they are for SDXL).

 **Is it true that the input reference image must have the same size of the output image?**